Table of Contents

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-If you have erectile dysfunction or want to improve your sexual performance, these foods may help you get hard.
+If you have erectile dysfunction or want to improve your sexual performance, these foods may help you have better erections and a more satisfying sex life.

 Get $15 off your first month of ED treatment